bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 ### In-Class Labs (25% total)

 You will complete 6 in-class labs with the lowest score dropped (5 of 6 count toward final grade).
 Each lab is worth 5% and will involve hands-on engagement with primary sources, historical analysis exercises, or research skill development.
 Labs will build from concepts introduced in previous meetings of regular class time.
+In many cases, labs can only be successfully completed if students have read secondary and/or primary sources cited by the lab question(s).
 Labs are completed using Respondus LockDown Browser during the 90-minute class period and cannot be made up if missed.

+**Lab Schedule:**

+- Lab 1: September 4 -- Cortès's Letters
+- Lab 2: September 11 -- The Florentine Codex
+- Lab 3: September 18 -- The Return of Quetzalcoatl
+- Lab 4: September 30 -- Bartolomè de las Casas
+- Lab 5: October 14 -- Historiography
+- Lab 6: October 21 -- The Problem Statement, Thesis and Argument

 ### In-Class Interpretive Essays (20% total)

 Students will write two in-class essays, each worth 10% of your final grade.
 You will have 90 minutes of class time to write each essay.
 Essays will be completed in our classroom during class time using Respondus LockDown Browser.

+**Essay Due Dates:**

+- First interpretive essay: September 25
+- Second interpretive essay: October 30

 The essay questions will be made available to students several days before the in-class essay and will ask you to think broadly and critically about a defined collection of readings that you have already read and commented upon in Perusall.
 You may bring printed or handwritten notes to assist with composition.
 Notes must be on paper and, if multiple sheets are used, must be stapled together or compiled in a notebook or binder.
 Only point-form notes, outlines, citations, and similar textual items are permitted; notes written in prose are NOT allowed.
 All notes will be collected by the instructor at the completion of the assignment.